 The Muir Island X-Men

-When Magneto discovered that MacTaggert had tampered with his free will, he took her hostage and forced her to do this to half of the X-Men.
+When Magneto discovered that MacTaggert had tampered with his free will, he took her hostage and forced her to do the same procedure to half of the X-Men.
 However, it was revealed that the X-Factor which brought out the mutant abilities in the X-Men reversed the effects of the experiment, which meant that Magneto had been doing things of his own free will the entire time.
 On Astroid M, MacTaggert was held hostage and witnessed Fabian Cortez acting forcefully manipulative towards Magneto and draining his life force.

 Moira volunteered to work as a geneticist on Genosha over an unknown virus.
-When she returned to Earth and discovered Magik was carrying the same disease to, she identified it as the Legacy Virus.
+When she returned to Earth and discovered Magik was carrying the same disease, she identified it as the Legacy Virus.
 She returned to Muir Island after Magik died hoping to find a cure for this ravaging and fatal disease.
-Excalibur then lived with MacTaggert on Muir Island where she became an official member of the group as a medic and all around warming presence.
+Excalibur then lived with MacTaggert on Muir Island where she became an official member of the group as a medic and all around warm presence.
 She later revealed she was in fact infected with the Legacy Virus too.
-It is unknown how she contracted disease, but possible reasons are her prolonged exposure to the virus on Genosha, giving birth to a mutant, or during her initial autopsy of Magik.
+It is unknown how she contracted the disease, but possible reasons are her prolonged exposure to the virus on Genosha, giving birth to a mutant, or during her initial autopsy of Magik.
 However, she continued to live her life and continued with her role in Excalibur.
-She locked herself in a quarantine attempting to cure herself, but it was foiled by Wolfsbane and Douglock, as Wolfsbane wanted to carry on her mother's work yet Douglock had caused a lot of unintentional damage because of his personal feelings towards Wolfsbane.
+She locked herself in quarantine attempting to cure herself, but it was foiled by Wolfsbane and Douglock, as Wolfsbane wanted to carry on her mother's work yet Douglock had caused a lot of unintentional damage because of his personal feelings towards Wolfsbane.